 Next, they’ll tell you that you’re due a rather insane amount of money for rather dubious reasons.

 And finally, you’ll be asked to provide some basic information that will open the lines of communication.

 Ultimately, the scam collects personal information from you that can be used in identity fraud, while also grifting money from victims.
 The warning signs for this scam are clear, however, and avoiding this type of scam is relatively easy.

 Thankfully, your email service provider filters out the vast majority of these types of scams.
 If you check your email spam folder, you may even be able to find a few of them (we sure did).

 However, if an email asking you to make some type of advanced payment in order to receive a greater reward does elude your spam filter, pay attention to the warning signs.
 The email address likely won’t be from a verified or legitimate business or service, and likely won’t match the name, organization, or government official mentioned in the email text.
 Additionally, there will likely be a large number of spelling or grammar errors within the body of the email, which is another warning sign that it’s not from a legitimate source.

 Overall, however, it’s best not to send advanced payments, especially to individuals you have never met or don’t know.
-Unless you’re purchasing products through an online shopping marketplace, donating to a cause, or sending family or friends money, do not trust suspicious sources online requesting money.
+Unless you’re purchasing products through a trusted ecommerce store, donating to a cause, or sending family or friends money, do not trust suspicious sources online requesting money.
 If it seems too good to be true, it probably is.